pclabaut/SolvHybrid/README.md

 # Content
-This manual and package were written by Clabaut Paul alongside with the original article : XXXX.
+This manual and package were written by Clabaut Paul alongside with the original article : Clabaut, P.; Schweitzer, B.; Götz, A. W.; Michel, C.; Steinmann, S. N. Solvation Free Energies and Adsorption Energies at the Metal/Water Interface from Hybrid QM-MM Simulations.
+J. Chem.
+Theory Comput.
+2020. https://doi.org/10.1021/acs.jctc.0c00632.
+.
 The manual should be used as operational guidelines but should not substitute to the reading of the corresponding article.
 The package aims at providing an easy-to-use tool to evaluate the adsorption free energy of any molecule on a Pt (111) surface and in water.
 Two other tools are provided: the first to compute the solvation energy of a whole surface, as used and discused in the article also; and the second to also obtain the adsorption free energy of a molecule on a surface, but whithout using the GAL17 forcefield, and can therefore be used for other surfaces, at the cost of a more limited accuracy.

 # Dependancies: